 - the effects of working conditions on the health and safety of workers

-- the objectives and means derived from the previous program to promote occupational safety and health, and work ability.
+- the objectives and means derived from the previous program to promote safety and health, and work ability.

-Short- and long-term development goals can be set for occupational safety and health measures, such as improving the physical work environment by acquiring new, ergonomic tools, or reducing psychosocial work load.
+Short- and long-term development goals can be set for safety and health measures, such as improving the physical work environment by acquiring new, ergonomic tools, or reducing psychosocial work load.

-The employer can choose how to draw up a program that best suits the workplace’s occupational safety and health needs.
+The employer can choose how to draw up a program that best suits the workplace’s safety and health needs.
 If so wished, model forms from the Labour Inspectorate or the Centre for Occupational Safety can be used.

 - identifying the hazards arising from work and working conditions

 - assessing the significance of the hazards for the health and safety of the workers.